openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 every linkage event, and delivered wherever parametric instances are to be found, or parametric methods are called.

-When a user of an API point supplies a linkage parameter along with a symbolic reference to the API point, the
+When a user of an API point supplies a linkage selector along with a symbolic reference to the API point, the
-JVM's linkage resolution logic delivers the parameter value to the specialization anchor associated with the resolved
+JVM's linkage resolution logic delivers the selector value to the specialization anchor associated with the resolved
 API point declaration, in a particular class file.
 That anchor then makes a group of specialization decisions that include that API